 Shannon is a vegetable and herb farmer, aspiring herbalist and mushroom demystifier.
 She has worked with a variety of mushrooms in the past 3 years, making medicine for herself and her loved ones.
 She is passionate about making mushroom medicine more accessible, sustainable, potent, and palatable.
 Natalia is a farmer and herbalist who has worked on organic census agriculture in both the US and Costa Rica.
 An apprenticeship in 2016 brought her first interactions and experiments with medicinal mushrooms; which were furthered during Natalia's travels in Paraguay.

 This class will start with a brief discussion on the ethics of wildcrafting, followed by a hands-on interactive demonstration of how to drill and plug logs with Shiitake spawn.
 We will then demonstrate how easy it is to grow mushrooms on sterilized blocks and talk about some of the basic pitfalls.

 Kate Miller is the owner and founder of Weathertop Farm LLC.
 Kate has an MA in Sustainable Development and has studied environmental activism with Vandana Shiva in New Delhi, India.
 She has been farming and wildcrafting herbs and fruit for the past eight years, and has a thriving business making herbal fruit concoctions that she sells at markets and in various stores.
-After years of self study and various shorter coursework, Kate was looking for a deeper understanding of her herbal practice.
-She attended the clinical herbalist program at Northeast School for Botanical Medicine studying under 7Song in 2017.
+Kate was looking for a deeper understanding of her herbal practice and attended the clinical herbalist program at Northeast School for Botanical Medicine studying under 7Song in 2017.
 Her goal is to make Weathertop Farm a place where a variety of practitioners can teach and share their knowledge with the people.